 Our endowment, started in December 2017, has grown to $2.8 Million: The establishment of an endowment fund will enable Epilepsy Foundation New England to invest and grow contributions from donors in perpetuity.
 Through the endowment, Epilepsy Foundation New England will be able to look beyond immediate funding needs and ensure that programs, interventions, and financial aid will be available to future generations.
 The endowment fund increases the sustainability of its programs and ensures long-term stability for Epilepsy Foundation New England.

 Make a Gift

 Reaching New England

-Reaching New England – The Foundation’s leadership team now includes Councils who meet monthly in RI, NH, and ME.
+The Foundation’s leadership team now includes Councils who meet monthly in RI, NH, ME, Western MA, and Eastern MA.
 Councils provide leadership for the epilepsy community in their regions and ensure that services and strategies are attuned to each area’s unique strengths and challenges.
 Staffed by regional Field Service Managers, Councils contribute to networking and community-building activities for the epilepsy community in their area; select and help run programs and activities that engage and connect people with epilepsy and their loved ones to each other and to the Foundation; support fundraising activities such as our Walk for Epilepsy; act as ambassadors for Epilepsy Foundation New England; support advocacy work in the region/state; and work as individuals and as a Council to implement strategies that decrease the stigma of epilepsy.
-On July 2, we hired our newest Field Service Manager: Sarah Specht will facilitate our ability to help people in Central and Western MA.

 Investing in Research